-- Planning and scheduling renewal projects to deliver the defined level of service in the most efficient manner - Undertaking project scoping for all capital renewal and replacement projects to identify: - o the service delivery 'deficiency', present risk and optimum time for renewal/replacement - the project objectives to rectify the deficiency; - the range of options, estimated capital and life cycle costs for each option that could address the service deficiency; - o and evaluate the options against evaluation criteria adopted by Council; and - o select the best option to be included in capital renewal programs. - Using optimal renewal methods (cost of renewal is less than replacement) wherever possible; - Maintain a current infrastructure risk register for assets and service risks associated with providing services ;from infrastructure assets and reporting Very High and High risks and Residual risks after treatment to management and Council; - Review current and required skills base and implement workforce training and development to meet required construction and renewal needs; - Maintain a current hierarchy of critical assets and capital renewal treatments and timings required; and - Review management of capital renewal and replacement activities to ensure we are obtaining best value for resources used.
+- Planning and scheduling renewal projects to deliver the defined level of service in the most efficient manner - Undertaking project scoping for all capital renewal and replacement projects to identify: - The service delivery 'deficiency', present risk and optimum time for renewal/replacement - The project objectives to rectify the deficiency; - The range of options, estimated capital and life cycle costs for each option that could address the service deficiency; - And evaluate the options against evaluation criteria adopted by Council; and - Select the best option to be included in capital renewal programs. - Maintain a current infrastructure risk register for assets and service risks associated (by infrastructure class) and reporting high risks and their residual risks after treatment plan is applied; - Review current and required skills base and implement workforce training and development to meet required construction and renewal needs; - · Maintain a current hierarchy of critical assets and capital renewal treatments and timings required; and - Review management of capital renewal and replacement activities to ensure we are obtaining best value for resources used.